ATR-Lab/PepperLLMDemo/pepper_vision/README.md

 2. Navigate to: `http://YOUR_SERVER_IP:8000`
 3. Click "Connect" to establish the WebSocket connection
 4. You should see the Pepper camera feed and be able to send commands
+5. Use the "Enable Face Detection" button to activate face detection

 ### 5. Use the Python Client